clueless-capybaras/dhbw-community-dashboard/docs/test_evaluation_summary/test_evaluation_summary.md

 For more information, please also read our full [Test Plan](../test_plan/test_plan.md).

 # Test Plan
 This section outlines the specific testing tasks, timelines, and resourcesrequired to achieve the testing objectives.
+Please have a look at our extra file for the [Test Plan](../test_plan/test_plan.md).

 # Test Cases
 This section details the specific test cases that were executed, including their pass/fail status and any defects found during testing.

+Currently we only have written Cypress Tests, but JUnit tests will follow.

 # Test Results
 This section summarizes the results of the testing, including any defects found, their severity, and the steps taken to resolve them.